Kassaking7/APINexus/README.md

 # APINexus
 Codes have been moved to [https://github.com/AI-Driven-InsightCraft](https://github.com/API-Nexus)

-A full-stack platform used for third party API to share and visualize the usage and provide user a easy way to invoke those APIs
+A full-stack platform used for third party API to share and visualize the usage and provide user an easy way to invoke those APIs

 ### Frontend Tech Stack
 * React 18